heyglen/network_tech/docs/src/syntax.md

 # Highlighting

-Configuration highlighting is context aware.
+Context aware configuration highlighting.

 !!! warning

     There are a huge number of commands so they are not all highlighted.

     The focus is on frequently used commands.
 This is a **very** subjective statement.
 If you want extra highlighting added, feel free to open an [issue on GitHub](https://github.com/heyglen/network_tech/issues)

 Supported configurations:

+- Cisco

-- Cisco ASA
+    - ASA

-- Cisco ACE
+    - ACE

-- Cisco IOS
+    - IOS

-- Cisco IOS XR
+    - IOS XR

-- Cisco NXOS
+    - NXOS

 Set the syntax from the command pallet